luczod/Data-Structures-typescript/src/Graph/readme.md

   Gray: indicates that the vertex was visited, but not explored;
   Black: indicates that the vertex has been fully explored.

--**Parameters by value and by reference**
+- **Parameters by value and by reference**
   If we modify this value, the new value will have a valid scope only within the function.
   When parameters are passed as references (objects), if we modify any property of the object, we will be modifying its value. (page 319)

+- **Topsort**
+  When there is a need to specify the order in which some tasks or steps must be performed, we call Topsort (page 321)

+- **Dijkstra**
+  Dijkstra's algorithm is a greedy algorithm for calculating the shortest path between a single origin and all other vertices. (page 323)

+- **Floyd-Warshall**
+  With this algorithm, we can find the shortest path to from all origins to all vertices.

+- **Minimum Spanning Tree (MST)**
+  There are two main algorithms for finding MSTs: the Prim and Kruskal's algorithm